top of page

 • Seed-starting equipment

-• Labels, twine, plant supports
+• Labels, twine, and plant supports

 • Comfortable garden apparel for layering

-🎯 Think comfort, flexibility, and clothes you don’t mind getting dirty — because gardening season sneaks up fast.
+🎯 Think comfort, flexibility, and clothes you don’t mind getting dirty — because gardening season sneaks up fast!

 😄 Don’t Forget the Fun Part